Supporting family caregivers in West Hawaii since 1996

 Judith M. Bell, BA, Treasurer; Founding Member.
 Former family caregiver; retired from the health care field after 45 years.
 Actively involved in a number of community and senior volunteer organizations, e.g. Senior Medicare Patrol (SMP), State Health Insurance Assistance Program (SHIP), Powerful Tools for Caregivers class leader and Master Trainer, Hawaii County Committee on Aging North Kona representative.

 Joann D'Addio, M.Ed.; Director.
-Former family caregiver for Mom; retired after 34 years from Chicago Public Schools as a high school teacher of students with learning disabilities as well as counselor to the entire student population.
+Former family caregiver for Mom; retired after 34 years from Chicago Public Schools as a high school teacher of students with learning disabilities as well as counselor to the general student population.
 Former volunteer for the Alzheimer’s Association Aloha Chapter Kona, and currently facilitating the HCCN caregiver support group.

 Karen Klemme, RN; Director.
 Former family caregiver to parents; retired RN after 40+ year career in rehabilitation; case management and nurse life care planning.
 Karen opened the Kona Adult Day Center in 1988 and has been a resident of Kona since 1986.
 She facilitates the Kona Brain Injury Support Group meetings (since 1994) and volunteers with Hospice of Kona's Memory Lane Thrift Store.

 Heloise Lochman, BA; President.
 Former family caregiver; retired kitemaker, musician.
 Has been a volunteer reading tutor with Ignite Literacy Program at Holualoa School and Reef Teach volunteer.

 Eileen Mena; Vice President.
 Former family caregiver to husband and mother; retired in 2006 from Department of Justice Office of the U. S. Attorney.
 Has volunteered with Kona Elk's Lodge in the Drug Awareness Program, and AARP on the Big Island.